 You can also create folders directly from the Move dataset dialog.
 To create a folder, select the create folder icon () in the top right of the dialog.

 Once the dataset is in a folder, you can choose to only display datasets that belong to a specific folder.
 To open your folder structure, select the show folders icon ().
 Next, select your chosen folder to see all associated datasets.

 You can delete a dataset from either the dataset inline actions in the Browse tab or the top right of the Dataset activity view.
 From the Browse view, select the ellipses (…) next to the dataset name you wish to delete.
 A menu list of options appears.
 Next, select Delete from the dropdown menu.

 A confirmation dialog appears.
 Select Delete to confirm.

 Alternatively, select Delete dataset from the Dataset activity screen.

 Datasets created and utilized by Adobe applications and services (such as Adobe Analytics, Adobe Audience Manager, or Offer Decisioning) cannot be deleted.

-In the Experience Platform UI, click Monitoring in the left-navigation.
+In the Experience Platform UI, select Monitoring in the left-navigation.
 The Monitoring dashboard lets you view the statuses of inbound data from either batch or streaming ingestion.
-To view the statuses of individual batches, click either Batch end-to-end or Streaming end-to-end.
-The dashboards lists all batch or streaming ingestion runs, including those that are successful, failed, or still in progress.
+To view the statuses of individual batches, select either Batch end-to-end or Streaming end-to-end.
+The dashboards list all batch or streaming ingestion runs, including those that are successful, failed, or still in progress.
 Each listing provides details of the batch, including the batch ID, the name of the target dataset, and the number of records ingested.
 If the target dataset is enabled for Profile, the number of ingested identity and profile records is also displayed.

 This user guide provided instructions for performing common actions when working with datasets in the Experience Platform user interface.
 For steps on performing common Platform workflows involving datasets, please refer to the following tutorials: